-If there is a gap between the square and the blade after any rotation, go back to step 8 and repeat.
+If there is a gap between the square and the blade, go back to step 6 and repeat.

 Squaring Blade to Fence

 These steps are done so that your blade will be perpendicular to the fence.
 This will help reduce the risk of kickback when ripping, and splintering of the workpiece and burning of the kerf when ripping and crosscutting.